 American Lamb BoardThe U.S. Department of Agriculture’s Agricultural Marketing Service is seeking nominations for positions on the 2019 American Lamb Board.

-There are three vacancies for the 2019 Board.
-The vacancies include one position for a producer with 101-500 lambs, one position for a producer with more than 500 lambs, one feeder position with less than 5,000 lambs, and one first handler position.
+There are four vacancies for the 2020 Board.
+The vacancies include one position for a producer with 100 or less lambs, one position for a producer with more than 500 lambs, one feeder position with any size operations, and one first handler position.

 Any producer, feeder, or first handler producer within the U.S. that owns or purchases lambs may be considered for nomination.
 Candidates must be nominated by USDA Certified Nominating Organizations and complete all nomination forms.
 As a certified organization, the American Sheep Industry Association is accepting applications for consideration.